DataDog/watermarkpodautoscaler/README.md

 * **Velocity**

 The second set of configuration options pertains to the scaling velocity of your deployment, controlled by `scaleDownLimitFactor` and `scaleUpLimitFactor`.
-They are integers between 0 and 100 and represent the maximum ratio of respecively downscaling and upscaling given the current number of replicas.
+They are integers between 0 and 100 and represent the maximum ratio of respectively downscaling and upscaling given the current number of replicas.

 In this case, should we have 10 replicas and a recommended number of replicas at 14 (see the Algorithm section for more details on the recommendation) with a scaleUpFactor of 30 (%), we would be capped at 13 replicas.